PeakBench/PeakBench/peak_manual.md

 The executable Java packages for client.jar.
 The configuration file for Client.properties.
 A detailed description of each parameter in the configuration file.
 Executes jar and configuration files in the same directory.

++ The detailed usage information can be found: config